Aleksandar Goldštajn

-Prof. dr. Aleksandar Goldštajn (15 July 1912 – 20 October 2010) was a prominent Croatian university professor, law scholar, writer and constitutional court judge.
+Aleksandar Goldštajn (15 July 1912 – 20 October 2010) was a prominent Croatian university professor, law scholar, writer and constitutional court judge.

 Early life

 Goldštajn was born in Vinkovci to a Jewish family.
 He completed elementary and high school in Vinkovci.
 Goldštajn attended the University of Zagreb where he studied law.
 In 1938 he was awarded with his law Ph.D. degree.